borkdude/reagami/README.md

     y-axis "KB" 0 --> 100
     bar [7.8, 16.9, 28.7, 75.9, 91.7, 98.4, 99.5]
 ```

+These are the full benchmark app.
+A minimal Reagami app under Squint is smaller, around 5 KB gzip.

 As you can see Reagami on Squint can perform in the ballpark of modern CLJS React or React-free alternatives, yet is the leanest when it comes to output size.